bel28kent/hum-parser/docs/parsers-and-converters.md

 The primary contribution of `hum-parser` is to offer built-in resources for parsing Humdrum files into data structures for which new programs can be written as expressively and efficiently as possible.
-These data structures, namely trees and graphs, accommodate the arbitrary size of Humdrum files (especially spines) in a recursive manner.
+These data structures, namely graphs, accommodate the arbitrary size of Humdrum files (especially spines) in a recursive manner.
 This in turn allows for function templates to be derived which largely automate traversal of the structures.
 The programmer can then focus on the purpose of the function at each point in the structure, without having to code additional logic for traversal.